-19.1 If following debate, the Planning Committee makes a decision contrary to the Officers' recommendation on a planning application the reasons should be clear and based on material planning considerations.
+19.1 If following debate, the Planning Committee is minded to makes a decision contrary to the Officers' recommendation on a planning application the reasons should be stated in clear terms and based on material planning considerations.
 Officers may comment on the proposed reasons.
 Officers will summarise (from the debate) why members are departing from officer recommendation.
 Where the reasons are unclear to the officer, the officer will seek to clarification from the Members as to why they are departing from the officer recommendation.
-An amended motion (opposite to the officer recommendation) will then be moved and a second vote taken.
+An amended motion (opposite contrary to the officer recommendation) will then be moved, seconded and a second a vote taken.
 The drafting of conditions, and as the case may be reasons for refusal, will be delegated to the Executive Director of Development, Neighbourhoods and Regulatory Services.